CharlieJT/Recipes/README.md

     subtle animation when the user clicks on a field, the placeholder will bounce to the top of the field, change the bottom border & text to blue & allow the user to input text.

-    - **Buttons & images** With the help of materialize, when all buttons or images on cards are clicked, a nice waves effect is triggered giving it a nice subtle animation.
+    - **Buttons & images** with the help of materialize, when all buttons or images on cards are clicked, a nice waves effect is triggered giving it a nice subtle animation.

     - **Down chevron** A downwards chevron was included underneath the homepage search bar to give an